Veetlile Visheshanga

-Veetla Visheshanga is a 1994 Indian Tamil-language comedy drama film, written and directed by K. Bhagyaraj.
+Veetlile Visheshanga is a 1994 Indian Tamil-language comedy drama film, written and directed by K. Bhagyaraj.
 The film stars Bhagyaraj himself and Pragathi, with Janagaraj, Suresh and Tanikella Bharani in supporting roles.
 It was released on 14 January 1994, Pongal Day.
-The film was remade in Hindi as Mr. Bechara (1996) and in Kannada as Baanallu Neene Bhuviyallu Neene (2001).
+The film was remade in Hindi by Bhagyaraj himself as Mr. Bechara (1996) and in Kannada as Baanallu Neene Bhuviyallu Neene (2001).

 Plot

 Gopalakrishnan "Gopal", a widower and single father, admits a woman to the hospital who has suffered a complete loss of memory.
 As the owner of a local press, Gopal is persuaded by Dr. Shree, the Chief Doctor, to take care of the woman until she recovers from her amnesia.
 The doctor names the woman Gowri, and to facilitate her recovery, Dr. Shree fabricates a story, telling Gowri that she is married to Gopal and has a child.
 Gopal is forced to accept this situation and takes Gowri to his home.
 Gowri insists that she has no recollection of her life.
 To convince her, Dr. Shree deceives her by mentioning a birthmark on a part of her body known only to her husband.
 The doctor also places a photograph of Gowri with Gopal's wedding photo.
 Although Gowri still cannot remember anything, she begins to believe that Gopal is her husband and that she is the mother of his child.

 As Gowri starts living with Gopal as his wife, he becomes increasingly troubled, so Dr. Shree informs Gowri that he hated her before the accident.
 Gopal narrates the story of his marriage to his late wife Gowri.
 Gowri believes Gopal's narrative and begins to trust him as her husband.
 She also learns that her parents have died.
 However, a hospital patient feigns a relationship with Gowri, introducing himself as her father.
 Gowri sells Gopal's jewels to purchase dresses and plan a vacation trip, causing Gopal significant distress as he had intended to use them to fund a new business venture.
 During a vacation, Gowri becomes intoxicated, and, irritated by her behavior, Gopal begins to question her identity.
-Unbeknownst to him, Dr. Shree had previously informed Inspector Sennimalai that Gopal suffers from amnesia, requesting that he not cooperate with Gopal.
+Unbeknownst to him, Dr. Shree had previously informed Inspector Sennimalai that Gopal has amnesia, requesting that he not cooperate with Gopal.
 In the past, Gopal was a rescue worker at sea.
 His wife, Gowri, suffered a heart attack on a stormy day while he was rescuing Dr. Shree's daughter, Viji.
 Gopal's delayed response ultimately led to his wife's death.
 Dr. Shree confesses to his wife that, driven by gratitude, he had orchestrated the amnesia-stricken patient's move into Gopal's house to alleviate Gopal's loneliness and provide care for his toddler child.